-38 No. The Extractive Industries Revenue Act2017 (a) interest or other financial costs, including an amount treated interest under the Income Tax Act, 2000; (b) amounts claimed as capital allowances, but not to limit a deduction under paragraph (b) of subsection (1); (c) losses referred to in section 26 and paragraph (c) of subsection (1) of section 32 and section 32A of the Income Tax Act, 2000; (d) subject to section 36, amounts included in the adjusted cost base of a petroleum right including bonus payments; and (e) payments to acquire an interest in the profits, receipts or expenditures of the petroleum operation and payments made for such interests.
-B) Expenditure shall not be deductible expenditure to the it exceeds the requirements of section 95 of the Income 00.
-Year of Commen- Cement production of allowin the seven under par 1) In a year of assessment in which a person commences activities under a petroleum licence and for the purposes a deduction for exploration expenditure incurred during ears prior to the commencement, the deduction allowed graph (f) of subsection (1) of section 34 shall be equal to by which relevant deductible expenditure exceeds relevant gross receipts.
+38 No. The Extractive Industries Revenue Act2018 (a) interest or other financial costs, including an amount treated interest under the Income Tax Act, 2000; (b) amounts claimed as capital allowances, but not to limit a deduction under paragraph (b) of subsection (1); (c) losses referred to in section 26 and paragraph (c) of subsection (1) of section 32 and section 32A of the Income Tax Act, 2000; (d) subject to section 36, amounts included in the adjusted cost base of a petroleum right including bonus payments; and (e) payments to acquire an interest in the profits, receipts or expenditures of the petroleum operation and payments made for such interests. extent tha Tax Act, 2 3) Expenditure shall not be deductible expenditure to the it exceeds the requirements of section 95 of the Income 00.
+Year of Commen- Cement of allowir the seven under par 1) In a year of assessment in which a person commences activities under a petroleum licence and for the purposes a deduction for exploration expenditure incurred during years prior to the commencement, the deduction allowed graph (f) of subsection (1) of section 34 shall be equal to by which relevant deductible expenditure exceeds relevant gross receipts.